colesayer/ant_log/README.md

 <a href="https://ant-log.herokuapp.com/">https://ant-log.herokuapp.com/</a>

-An ant racing outcome predictor.
-So incredibly accurate it should be illegal.
+An ant racing outcome predictor so accurate it should be illegal.

 ### Usage